Notre Dame Office of Life and Human Dignity

 The Notre Dame Office of Life and Human Dignity connects Catholic teaching on the sanctity of life to education and research programs at Notre Dame.
 By fostering a respect for human dignity among students, faculty and staff, the office forms Catholic leaders equipped to promote pastoral practices supportive of major life issues in parishes, schools and all levels of Church life.

-The office provides five primary resources for nurturing a culture of life:
+The office provides six primary resources for nurturing a culture of life:

 - Human Dignity Lecture: the annual lecture features a prominent speaker who contributes to the conversation on life issues